3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

 \subsubsection{Rendering Efficiency}

 Real-time rendering is one of the core advantages of Gaussian-based methods.
-Some works that improve storage efficiency can simultaneously enhance rendering performance, for example, by reducing the number of Gaussian primitives.
-Here, we discuss additional works contributing to these advancements.

-After training the 3DGS, the work by~\cite{jo2024identifying} involves pre-identifying and excluding unnecessary Gaussian primitives through offline clustering based on their spatial proximity and potential impact on the final rendered 2D image.
+Some works that improve storage efficiency can simultaneously enhance rendering performance, for example, by reducing the number of Gaussian primitives. {Several studies~\cite{jo2024identifying,lee2024gscore} have specifically addressed this issue.} After training the 3DGS, the work by~\cite{jo2024identifying} involves pre-identifying and excluding unnecessary Gaussian primitives through offline clustering based on their spatial proximity and potential impact on the final rendered 2D image.
 Furthermore, this work introduces a specialized hardware architecture designed to support this technique, achieving a speedup of 10.7× compared to a GPU.

-GSCore~\cite{lee2024gscore} proposes a hardware acceleration unit for optimizing the rendering pipeline of 3DGS in radiance field rendering.
-Based on the analysis of performance bottlenecks in Gaussian sorting and rasterization, GSCore introduces optimization techniques such as Gaussian shape-aware intersection tests, hierarchical sorting, and subtile skipping.
-Implementing these techniques within GSCore results in a 15.86× average speedup over mobile GPUs.